Pregnant patients without access to abortion face a ‘death sentence,’ U.S. House panel told - NewsBreak

 Democratic state legislators from Michigan and Georgia added that Black and low-income pregnant patients would suffer under the recent U.S. Supreme Court decision that overturned the constitutional right to abortion.

-“Simply put, we would be outlawing access to (health) care,” Renitta Shannon, a member of the Georgia state House of Representatives, said.
+“Simply put, we would be outlawing access to (health) care,” said Georgia Rep. Renitta Shannon of Decatur.

 She said that rural Georgians are particularly vulnerable, as many don’t have broadband internet, which would help them get information online on where to obtain an abortion.
 They also face additional barriers in obtaining transportation to those clinics, she said.